Demopans/Demopans/README.md

 <h3 align="left">About Me:</h3>
 <p align="left">
-I play games and watch anime when I am not wielding the power of code
+I play games and watch anime when I am not wielding the power of code.
+Also, this is my de-facto website until I settle down and host it myself
 </p>
-<p>Profile picture is now a product of NovelAI + Photoshop.</p>
-<p>I can confidentantly say I "own" it /S</p>
 <!--
    **Demopans/Demopans** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.